 E–Scooters Are Coming

 Fayetteville’s will limit the total amount of e-scooters at 500.
-Additionally, a permitting process will require each vendor to pay $150 fee

 The language of the new state law—Electric Motorized Scooter Act or Act 1015—sets regulations for e-scooter users at the state level.
 The operation of an e-scooter shall not be operated by a person under the age of 16 or at a speed greater than fifteen miles per hour.
 The new state law establishes guidelines for how local authorities can establish standards and regulations for incoming fleets of e-scooters within the confinements of state law.